-FCG: Public addiction services were designed to be independent and easy to access.
-They were created during the heroin crisis in the 1990s, then adapted to treat addiction to alcohol, cocaine, cannabis, gambling and video games.
+In Portugal, the use of psychoactive substances was decriminalised in 2001, and at from drug abuse" were created.
+These commissions are formed by a social worker, studying the cases presented to them, they decide on measures to take, whether medical care or administrative sanctions, which can include fines or obligations.
+Cf. https://www report%20GATEWAYS%20FROM%20CRIME%20 addiction to alcohol, cocaine, cannabis, gambling and video games.
 On the initiative of certain health professionals in Lisbon, a consultation was created specifically for chemsexers, first in an embryonic form in 2018.
 As of 2020, it became more structured.
-It is called DiverGENTE5.
+It is called DiverGENTE.